gayathrisajeevan/PRODIGY_DS_03/README.md

+**Bank Marketing - Decision Tree Classifier**

-The objective of this project was to build a decision tree classifier to predict whether a customer will purchase a product/service based on their demographic and behavioral data.
+The objective of this project was to build a Decision Tree Classifier to predict whether a customer will purchase a product/service based on their demographic and behavioral data.

-Using the Bank Marketing Dataset from the UCI Machine Learning Repository, I followed a structured approach:
+Using the Bank Marketing Dataset from the UCI Machine Learning Repository, I followed a structured machine learning workflow.

 **Key Steps**:
-- Performed data cleaning and preprocessing (handling categorical features, missing values)
-- Explored data insights via EDA
+- Data Preprocessing: Handled categorical variables using label encoding and checked for missing values.
+- Exploratory Data Analysis (EDA): Gained insights into customer behavior.
-- Built and evaluated a Decision Tree Classifier using sklearn
+- Model Building: Trained a Decision Tree Classifier using scikit-learn.
+- Model Evaluation: Assessed performance using accuracy, precision, recall, and confusion matrix.
-- Visualized the decision tree structure to interpret key decision rules
+- Tree Visualization: Plotted the decision tree to understand key decision paths.

 **Tools & Skills Applied**:
 - Python (Pandas, Scikit-learn, Matplotlib, Seaborn)
-- Supervised Machine Learning
+- Supervised Machine Learning (Classification)
-- Classification Metrics (Accuracy, Precision, Recall)
+- Model Evaluation Metrics (Accuracy, Precision, Recall)
+- Decision Tree Visualization

+**What I Learned**:
-This task improved my understanding of classification models and helped me visualize how decisions are made in a model — crucial in real-world business predictions!
+This task improved my understanding of classification models and helped me visualize how decisions are made within a model — a skill that's crucial for real-world business predictions.

-#MachineLearning #DecisionTree #BankMarketing #Python #DataScience #UCI #InternshipExperience #Classification #EDA
+#MachineLearning #DecisionTree #BankMarketing #Python #DataScience #UCI #Classification #EDA #InternshipExperience